felixbouazza/ImprovedSmartContractAsWallet/README.md

 mapping(address => AddressWallet) public wallets;
 ```

-Description: This mapping stores the wallet data for each address.
+This mapping stores the wallet data for each address.
 Each address has a corresponding AddressWallet struct that tracks the balance, allowed spenders, and allowed withdrawers.